-Here’s a quick itinerary for spending 2 days in Venice as a first-time visitor to Italy’s magical lagoon city.
-To be honest, I’d recommend more than 2 days in Venice if you really want to explore beyond the big sights.
+Here’s a 2 days in Venice itinerary for if you’re a first-time visitor to Italy’s magical lagoon city.
+To be honest, I’d recommend more than 2 days if you really want to explore beyond the big sights.
 But if you’re on a time limit, there’s plenty you can cram into a weekend or short break.

 Venice is obviously one of the most popular destinations in the world, on everyone’s bucket list, and it’s easy to be tempted to skip it thinking it’ll be disappointing or overrated.
 I think this is especially the case if you’re a seasoned traveller and prefer going to more unusual locations.
 However, Venice is like nowhere else on earth.
 Yes, it’s busy and popular.
 But it’s so worth it.
 I mean, it’s a floating city made up of islands in a lagoon, full of grand history and a unique way of life.
 What could be more intriguing than that?
 There are no roads, only canals and footpaths, so you get a lovely break from dodging traffic like on other city trips.
 And everywhere you look is the original ‘shabby chic’ style of architecture.
 It’s stunning and photos don’t do it justice.
 You have to go there.

-So settle down with a bellini (when in Venice…) and enjoy picking what you like the look of in this itinerary for spending a beautiful 2 days in Venice…
+So settle down with a bellini (when in Venice…) and enjoy picking what you like the look of in this 2 days in Venice itinerary…

 Over-tourism is damaging many iconic places around the world.
 There’s a lot of debate in the travel blogging community about whether we should visit certain well-known destinations at all, and whether it’s okay to ‘promote’ them by photographing and writing about them when they’re struggling under an overload of tourism.